MaciekLeks/l7egg/README.md

 # l7egg
 L7egg - Level 7 Egress Good Gateway

-L7 egress policy and shaping enforcer to use either as standalone program or K8s Operator.
+L7 egress policy and shaping enforcer to use either as standalone program or K8s Operator leveraging eBPF technology.

 # Status
 It is now actively developing hence not stable yet.
 So, don't try this at home right now.